 Can I download a template prescription for my vet to fill in?

 Yes, you can get it from here.
 If your vet would rather use their own prescription template/format, then this is completely fine.

-What is the name of the law that governs prescriptions and the supply of veterinary medicines?
+Who governs prescriptions and the supply of veterinary medicines for animals?

 Which medicines require a prescription?

 Generally medicines which can be harmful in some way if used incorrectly require a prescription.
 Others do not need this legal safeguard on their supply.
 On VioVet website, all medicines are clearly labelled as “Prescription required” at the end of their description if this is the case.

 Some medicines are legally classed in this way to safeguard your pet's health and the general public.
 They may cause harm if used incorrectly.
 You can buy them from your vet, a pharmacy, or an authorised internet outlet such as VioVet.co.uk.